Viglino/OL3-AnimatedCluster/README.md

 # OL3-AnimatedCluster

+*[DEPRECATED]* OL3-AnimatedCluster is now part of the [ol-ext](https://github.com/Viglino/ol-ext) project and is now available on NPM.

 A cluster layer for [OpenLayers](https://github.com/openlayers/openlayers) (ol3/ol4) that animates clusters on zoom change and a select interaction that spread out cluster to allow feature selection in it.

 Inspired by [acanimal/AnimatedCluster](https://github.com/acanimal/AnimatedCluster).